General and Program Specific Requirements for Teaching Students Who are Deaf or Hard-of-Hearing

 The content core shall include two options for candidates:

-(1) content core, as prescribed, for the early childhood education certificate or the childhood education certificate
+(1) the content core, as prescribed, for the early childhood education certificate or the childhood education certificate:

-The content core shall be a major, concentration, or the equivalent in one or more of the liberal arts and sciences, which, in combination with the general education core and pedagogical core, ensures that the candidate has a knowledge base for teaching to the State learning standards for students in the following areas of the early childhood and childhood education curriculum: the arts; career development and occupational studies; English language arts; health, physical education, and family and consumer sciences; languages other than English; mathematics, science and technology; and social studies, as prescribed in Part 100 of this Title.
+- the content core shall be a major, concentration, or the equivalent in one or more of the liberal arts and sciences, which, in combination with the pedagogical core, ensures that the candidate has a knowledge base for teaching to the State learning standards for students in the following areas of the early childhood and childhood education curriculum: the arts; career development and occupational studies; English language arts; health, physical education, and family and consumer sciences; world languages; mathematics, science and technology; and social studies, as prescribed in Part 100 of this Title.
 The program shall include a requirement that the candidate complete study in the subject(s) to be taught which shall prepare candidates with the knowledge base to teach the subject(s) and shall prepare candidates for refining and expanding that knowledge base.

 The program shall include the following: